 The FPKI Graph displays the relationships between the Certification Authorities in the Federal PKI (FPKI) ecosystem.
 It graphically depicts how each Certification Authority links to another, through cross-certificates, subordinate certificates, or Bridge CAs.

 The Federal Common Policy Certificate Authority (CA) (“COMMON”) is shown at the center of the Graph, and the rings of dots represent the outbound CAs.

 You cannot download the certificates from the Graph.
-To download the certificates, you need to use the FPKI Crawler or retrieve the certificates from the Authority Information Access (AIA) or Subject Information Access (SIA) URIs.
+To download the certificates, you need to retrieve the certificates from the Authority Information Access (AIA) or Subject Information Access (SIA) URIs.
 (See below for more information on AIAs and SIAs.)